Terrance Arceneaux

-Terrance James Arceneaux is an American college basketball player for Houston Cougars of the American Athletic Conference.
+Terrance James Arceneaux (born November 13, 2003) is an American college basketball player for the North Carolina State Wolfpack of the Atlantic Coast Conference.
+He previously played for the Houston Cougars.

-Early life and high school
+Early life and high school career

 Arceneaux grew up in Beaumont, Texas and attended Beaumont United High School.
-He averaged 20.9 points, 7.7 rebounds, and 4.0 blocks per game during his junior season as Beaumont United won the Class 5A state championship.
-Arceneaux averaged 15.1 points, 7.6 rebounds, 2.0 assists, 3.2 blocks, and 2.2 steals per game and Beaumont United repeated as state champions as a senior.
+He averaged 20.9 points, 7.7 rebounds, and four blocks per game during his junior season as Beaumont United won the Class 5A state championship.
+As a senior, Arceneaux averaged 15.1 points, 7.6 rebounds, two assists, 3.2 blocks, and 2.2 steals per game as Beaumont United repeated as state champions.
 He also played in the Iverson Classic during the season.
-Arcenaux was rated a four-star recruit and committed to play college basketball at Houston over offers from Oklahoma, Texas A&M, and UNLV.
+Arceneaux was rated a four-star recruit and committed to playing college basketball for Houston over offers from Oklahoma, Texas A&M, and UNLV.

 College career

 Arceneaux served as a key reserve during his freshman season at Houston.
 He was named to the American Athletic Conference (AAC) All-Freshman team at the end of the regular season.
 Arceneaux made his first career start in the 2023 American Athletic Conference tournament championship, replacing injured starter Marcus Sasser and scoring nine points in a 75–65 loss to Memphis.
+After a promising start to his sophomore season, Arceneaux suffered a season-ending achilles injury after just 11 games.